-- 1 Anyone who wilfully commits any of the following contraventions shall be liable to a term of imprisonment or a fine of up to 100,000 Swiss francs: - a. refusing to provide information, submit documentation or permit access to business premises or inspection of documentation in accordance with Article 73, or giving false information in this regard; - failing to comply with a reporting obligation, an auditing and accounting obligation or an obligation to keep records in accordance with this Act, or infringing against an implementing ordinance; - infringing in any other way a provision of this Act or of an implementing regulation if the contravention thereof is declared to be an offence, or against a ruling if infringement thereof is declared punishable by law, where no unlawful behaviour is involved in accordance with another criminal offence.
+- Anyone who wilfully commits any of the following contraventions shall be liable to a term of imprisonment or a fine not exceeding 100,000 Swiss francs: - a. refusing to provide information, submit documentation or permit access to business premises or inspection of documentation in accordance with Article 73, or giving false information in this regard;

+failing to comply with a reporting obligation, an auditing and accounting obligation or an obligation to keep records in accordance with this Act, or infringing against an implementing ordinance;

+- c. infringing in any other way a provision of this Act or of an implementing regulation if the contravention thereof is declared to be an offence, or against a ruling if infringement thereof is declared punishable by law, where no unlawful behaviour is involved in accordance with another criminal offence. - Attempts and aiding and abetting shall also be offences. - If the offender has acted negligently, he shall be liable to a fine not exceeding 40,000 Swiss francs.